mhmtgrmz12/example-acs02/README.md

-# Feature branching example
+# Feature Git branching example

-Simple example of how to use feature branching
+An example of using feature branching.

-## Second Heading
+## First Heading